 Once both parties have created their informal contract, they are transferred to their clearing member to submit these contracts to the clearinghouse.
 The clearinghouse validates both the deals and compares both the written statements.
 If both the deals are similar, then the two traders acknowledge each other claim.
 If not, then an “out trade” is declared.

-However, most of the traders avoid out trade as they resolved before the next day trading begins.
-To avoid out trade, traders prefer to trade with known traders with whom they have long term association of relations and trust.
+However, most of the traders avoid our trade as they resolved before the next day’s trading begins.
+To avoid outtrade, traders prefer to trade with known traders with whom they have long-term association of relations and trust.

 How is the Structuring of the Trading Floor Organized?

 The entire ergonomics of the trading floors are designed so that all traders are visible to one another.
 To do so, the primary circular area i.e. the pit is flat with circular edges where there are steps such that traders can see others.
 Furthermore, once trading begins, they either stand in the inner circle of the pit facing outwards or stand outside facing inwards to execute trades.

 Some booths comprise telephones and other electronic communications devices that help the traders and their employer’s exchange information.
 The stock trader never leaves the pit, but the messages are carried out through a broker.
 However, to get all of the sensitive information if any trader might have missed out, television screens prompt all of the desired information.

 Read More: How To Become A Leading Import Export Agent?

 Types of Traders on the Trading floor

 Here are some common types of stock traders you can find on the trading floor: